metal-stack/metal-networker/README.md

 # metal-networker

-Configures networking by applying setup from a configuration file.
+Configures ifup/ifdown and Free Range Routing (FRR) by applying setup from a configuration file.

 ## Configuration File

 The configuration file is expected to contain YAML.
-The YAML structures define network interface configuration for
-ifup/ ifdown and Free Range Routing (FRR).

 See `./test-data/install.yaml`

 ## Usage

-The binary must be invoked with the configuration file as argument:
+The binary is invoked with the configuration file as argument:

 ```bash
 # metal-networker <config-file>